ascarpino/webpagetraverser/README.md

 Description
 -----------
-WebPageTraverser is a tool to retrieve information about the HTML elements in a web page.
+WebPageTraverser is a Qt tool to retrieve information about HTML elements in a web page.

 It includes info about the position, the text, the size and more.